GreptimeTeam/greptimedb/src/common/mem-prof/README.md

 You can periodically dump profiling data and compare them to find the delta memory usage.

-## Ananlyze profiling data with flamegraph
+## Analyze profiling data with flamegraph

 To create flamegraph according to dumped profiling data: